mtaygur/antenna-array-optimization/README.md

 Cost function is defined in antenna_cost.m.
 Parameters can be changed in this file.
-Input parameters of this function are dipole lengths, TL lengths and TL impedances. impfits.mat file consists of a curve fit data which replaces complex integral calculations.
-Derivation of the fit data can be viewed from impedance_curvefit.m.
+Input parameters of this function are dipole lengths, TL lengths and TL impedances. impfits.mat file is required for operation as it consists of a curve fit data which replaces complex integral calculations.
+Fit data can be created by using impedance_curvefit.m.
 A supplementary script, newton_method.m, is included to perform the optimization process.
 It is slower compared to native toolbox function of MATLAB, however, process flow can be tracked.